-The TRX 3.3 Racing Engine uses a ringless, aluminum-brass-chrome (ABC) piston/sleeve construction.
+The TRX 3.3 Racing Engine uses a ringless, aluminumbrass-chrome (ABC) piston/sleeve construction.
 This type of engine design relies on a very precise running fit between the piston and sleeve for cylinder sealing.
 Engine break-in is necessary to allow the piston and sleeve to develop an extremely precise fit and optimum cylinder sealing.
 Therefore, proper engine break-in is critical to achieving the fastest, most reliable engine performance.

 Allow yourself about 1 to 11⁄2 hours to complete the break-in procedure.
-The engine break-in period will take 5 tanks of fuel in the model.
-The break-in time is not the time to impress your friends with your new model.
-You must wait until the engine is fully broken in before attempting sustained high-speed running.
+The engine break-in period will take 5 tanks of fuel in a T-Maxx 3.3.
+The break-in time is not the time to impress your friends with your new T-Maxx 3.3.
+You must wait until the engine is fully broken in before attempting sustained high speed running.
 Patience and careful attention during break-in will reward you with the best-performing TRX 3.3 Racing Engine possible.

 During break-in, your engine may appear to malfunction with symptoms like stalling, inconsistent performance, and fouled glow plugs.
 These are simply the normal "break-in pains" engines sometimes go through.
 They will disappear once your engine is fully broken in.
 Many owners report not experiencing any of these symptoms with TRX Racing Engines.
-We recommend replacing the glow plug with a new one (included) after the engine break-in procedure.
+We recommend to go ahead and replace the glow plug with a new one (included) after the engine break in procedure.